East End and West End of Oslo: The second half of the 20th century

 It was here that the first immigrants from Asia, in the early 1970s, could find apartments they could afford.
 They took poor-paying and insecure jobs, often with uncomfortable working times, as had been historically common for new immigrants in the areas they lived in.
 In the late 1970s, two thirds of them lived in the inner city.
 In the 1980s they had changed, the number of people living in the inner city was now 38%.
 There the young men who arrived first had large families, and immigrants began a move that resembled those of Norwegian immigrants - out to better and larger apartments in the outer east, especially to Groruddalen and Søndre Nordstrand.
 Non-Western immigrants comprised 5% of the city's population in 1987 and 14% in 2000.

 From 1970 there were protests against the tearing down wooden house areas such as Kampen and Rodeløkka, and young people with higher education moved in and took it upon themselves to improve the areas.
 From 1980, the municipality started a renovation of the city, where apartments were renovated to modern standards, and a few were dismantled.
 Inner yards were cleaned and made into gardens, and facades were cleaned.
 This diminished the negative trend.
 Handlingsprogram Oslo indre øst (Action Programme for the Oslo Inner East) was put into use from 1997 to 2006, with a renovation of public spaces and many other improvements to the citizens' living standards.

-The overall effect was that the overpopulated housing almost disappeared during the 20th century, and the quality of apartments and living conditions drastically improved for the most of the city.
+The overall effect was that the overpopulated housing almost disappeared during the 20th century, and the quality of apartments and living conditions drastically improved for most of the city.
 New villa areas were built in the West End and near Bærum, and in satellite towns in the east.
 Still, the east-west distinction remained and spread into the outer town.
 In the late 20th century, Oslo continued to have a much larger part of the population in the highest and the lowest income categories than other large cities in Norway, and the geographic boundary lines were stronger: Whereas 11% to 14% of the population of Bergen, Trondheim and Stavanger lived in typical high or low status areas, the number in Oslo was 40% (1994).
 A tightly built city causes strong limitations: In 2001, 36% of the apartments in Frogner had more than three rooms and a kitchen, whereas the number in Sagene was 10%.